Blaster (Star Wars): Design in films

 Functional Sterlings firing blank cartridges were used in some scenes with the laser bolt added later in post-production.
 These blank cartridges are responsible for the muzzle flash seen on screen and, in some scenes, the cartridges themselves can be seen being ejected from the guns, or the actual sound of the blank cartridge is not dubbed over by a sound effect.

 Ben Burtt, a sound designer who worked on the Star Wars films, came up with the sound of blaster fire during a family backpacking trip in the Pocono Mountains in 1976.
 Burtt hit the guy-wire of an AM radio transmitter tower with a hammer and recorded the sound with a microphone close to the impact.

-In a chapter of the book Myth, Media, and Culture in Star Wars, Michael Kaminski, writing about the influence of Japanese director Akira Kurosawa on the Star Wars films, said that Kurosawa's Ran influenced the exchange of blaster fire.
+In a chapter of the book Myth, Media, and Culture in Star Wars, Michael Kaminski, writing about the influence of Japanese director Akira Kurosawa on the Star Wars films, said that Kurosawa's Ran (1985) influenced the exchange of blaster fire in prequel trilogy.
 Like in Ran, color-coding and an "onscreen sense of direction" of blaster fire are used to depict opposing forces.
-In the Star Wars original trilogy, rebels employed red blaster fire and often attacked from the left, while the Empire also employed red blaster fire, using green blaster fire only with TIE fighters, and attacked from the right.
+In the Star Wars original trilogy, rebels employed red blaster fire and often attack from the left, while the Empire also employed red blaster fire, using green blaster fire only with TIE fighters, and attack from the right.
 In Star Wars: Episode II – Attack of the Clones, the second film of the prequel trilogy, the color and the direction were reversed.
-In that film, the Republic employed green and blue blaster fire and attacked from the right, while the Separatists employed red blaster fire and attacked from the left.
+In that film, the Republic employed green and blue blaster fire and attack from the right, while the Separatists employed red blaster fire and attack from the left.